INCF/nineml-python/doc/source/tutorials/al/hierarchical_components.rst

 Namespaces & Port Connections:
 ------------------------------

-We now define a larger component, which will contain these subcomponents.
+We now define a larger component, which will contain these sub_dynamics.
 When we create the component, we specify the *namespace* of each subcomponent, which allows us to reference them in the future.